-The Court stated that these data sharing provisions in the Children and Young People (Scotland) Act breach the right to a private and family life under article 8 of the European Convention on Human Rights.
+The Court stated that the data sharing provisions in the Children and Young People (Scotland) Act were in breach of the right to a private and family life under article 8 of the European Convention on Human Rights.

 It also ruled that it had to be made clear that any advice offered by a named person is entirely optional.

 In September 2019, Education Secretary John Swinney said the Government would repeal parts 4 and 5 of the Children and Young People (Scotland) Act 2014, bringing a formal end to the statutory scheme.

 Director of The Christian Institute Colin Hart responded: “Parents will be delighted and relieved at this news.
 For years we have said this scheme is wrong in principle.
 It is parents, rather than the state, who have the ultimate responsibility for raising children.
 The threshold for state intervention in the family has always been set high and it should remain that way.”